cschladetsch/Pyro/Readme.md

 * [Tau](../../wiki/TauLang).
 An IDL (Interface Definition Language) that creates code that you can derive from to implement *Proxies* and *Agents*.

 * [Sigma](../../wiki/SigmaLang).
-A language designed to with various human-provided script and still provide ver ysimilar outcomes.
+A language designed to with various human-provided script and still provide very similar outcomes to a full prgram.
+Uses Chat-GPT4 and similar systems.

 From either *Pi* or *Rho* it is trivial to access all .Net objects, and also simple to add new custom types that you can expose to the runtime.